 The table of methods for all operations is cached in magic for the symbol table hash for the package.
 The cache is invalidated during processing of use overload, no overload, new function definitions, and changes in @ISA.
-However, this invalidation remains unprocessed until the next blessing into the package.
-Hence if you want to change overloading structure dynamically, you'll need an additional (fake) blessing to update the table.

 (Every SVish thing has a magic queue, and magic is an entry in that queue.
 This is how a single variable may participate in multiple forms of magic simultaneously.
 For instance, environment variables regularly have two forms at once: their %ENV magic and their taint magic.
 However, the magic which implements overloading is applied to the stashes, which are rarely used directly, thus should not slow down Perl.)